Soyuz-2.1b carrier rocket launched a Ministry of Defense satellite into orbit

-After the launch, the rocket was accompanied by ground-based automated control system facilities, and control of the satellite was transferred to the ground services of the Space Forces of the Aerospace Forces.
-Stable telemetry communication has been established with the device, and its onboard systems are operating normally.
+After the launch, the rocket was accompanied by ground-based automated control systems, and control of the satellite was transferred to the ground services of the Space Forces of the Aerospace Forces.
+Stable telemetry communication with the device has been established, and its on-board systems are operating normally.

-According to Roscosmos, from December 27, 2006 to November 5, 2024, Soyuz-2.1b rockets have launched 72 times, putting 665 spacecraft into near-Earth orbits and departure trajectories.
-The last launch from Plesetsk in the interests of the Ministry of Defense took place on October 31, 2024 using a Soyuz-2.1a rocket.
+According to Roscosmos, from December 27, 2006 to November 5, 2024, Soyuz-2.1b rockets have been launched 72 times, putting 665 spacecraft into near-Earth orbits and flyby trajectories.
+The last launch from Plesetsk in the interests of the Ministry of Defense took place on October 31, 2024 using the Soyuz-2.1a rocket.
 In addition, on September 17, a light-class Angara-1.2 rocket was launched with military satellites.

 Read more on the topic:

-Soyuz-2.1b carrier rocket launched two Ionosphere-M satellites into orbit
+Soyuz-2.1b carrier rocket launched two Ionosfera-M satellites into orbit

 This is a record: the Fregat booster of the Soyuz-2.1b carrier rocket successfully launched 53 small satellites into orbit